osg-htc/operations/docs/services/topology.md

         # cd /opt
         # git clone https://github.com/opensciencegrid/topology

+    (move the resulting directory to `topology-itb` for the ITB instance)

-1. Set up the virtualenv in the clone:
+1. Set up the virtualenv in the clone -- from `/opt/topology` or `/opt/topology-itb`:

         :::console
-        # cd topology
         # python36 -m venv venv
         # . ./venv/bin/activate
         # pip install -r requirements.txt